reactstrap/reactstrap/CONTRIBUTING.md

 - All changes must have unit tests.
 - All changes must have Typescript types in the [`types`](./types) directory.
 - All components must have a demo implementation in the `docs/lib/examples` directory.
+- Make sure to run `yarn lint` and `yarn prettier` on your work before submitting the PR

 ## Resources